S3-working-group/s3-practical-guide/slides.md

 # Concerns

-A **concern** is an _opinion_ that doing something (even if already considered _good enough for now, safe enough to try_) **might** impede – or miss an opportunity to improve – flow of value to an organizational driver.
+A **concern** is an _opinion_ that doing something (even if already considered _good enough for now and safe enough to try_) **might** impede – or miss an opportunity to improve – flow of value to an organizational driver.

 In consent decision making, concerns:

 * can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation)
-* are heard if there's time or they are considered important
+* are heard if there is time or they are considered important
 * are recorded in the logbook

-People can raise concerns as objections to seek others opinion of likely risk, if they believe a proposal may not be ‘safe enough to try’.
+If they believe a proposal may not be ‘safe enough to try’, people can raise concerns as objections to check with others about likelyhood of harm.

 ---

-## # Resolve Objections
+## P1.4: Resolve Objections

 ![inline,fit](img/agreements/resolve-objections.png)